Onco-Imaging: improving upon FDG

 - Mansi et al. Development of a potent DOTA-conjugated bombesin antagonist for targeting GRPr-positive tumours.
 Eur J Nucl Med Mol Imaging.
 2011 Jan;38(1):97-107. http://www.ncbi.nlm.nih.gov/pubmed/20717822

 Another PET agent for tumor imaging in early clinical studies is 18F-FSPG, a specific compound for imaging the xC- transporter activity.
 By providing a rate-limiting precursor, this transporter plays a key role in cancer growth and in glutathione-based redox balancing as well as detoxification of reactive oxygen species (ROS) and various chemotherapeutics.
-The favorable biodistribution, clearance pattern and high tumor detection rate of 18F-FSPG suggest a future role as a diagnostic in patients for example with brain tumors, non-small-cell lung cancer or hepatocellular carcinoma.
+The favorable biodistribution, clearance pattern and high tumor detection rate of 18F-FSPG suggest a future role as a diagnostic in tumor patients and in other diseases with aberrant system xC- transporter activity.

 Selected publications on FSPG: